Balisa16/jsoncpp/README.md

 # JSON-Thirdparty

-Focusing on used for cmake thirdparty in project.
+Focusing on used for cmake as thirdparty in project.
 And removing unused items in C++ project.
 <br>
 Forked from [JsonCpp](https://github.com/open-source-parsers/jsoncpp.git) project.